-An introduction to the backwards anachronisms that make BLKBK great
+An introduction to typographical history and all that makes BLKBK great

 As typographers of the Latin alphabet, BLKBK reimagines forms thousands of years old.
 Every time brush hits paper, we draw on legacies and traditions older than papyrus, fusing the methods of ancient script-writing with contemporary styles and modern technology to create new fonts.